 In my experience, the best way to recharge is to surround yourself with positive people whose values align with your own.
-Remember, you are your own guardian, but the company you keep will help you create a healthy energy space too.
+Remember, you are your own guardian, but the company you keep will help you create a healthy space for you too.

-If you found our article on how to deal with people are draining helpful, please share it on Pinterest.
+If you found our article on how to deal with people who are draining helpful, please share it.
 Thanks for stopping by!